arcuri82/web_development_and_api_design/docs/exercises/quiz-game/part-07.md

 Add at least one test for your REST API using the `SuperTest` library.
-Update all your frontend tests in a way that, when they need to do a `fetch` to the backend, then they should use `SuperTest` to connect to the backend (i.e., by using the utils shown in class to define behavior of `fetch` when running tests in the backend).
+Update all your frontend tests in a way that, when they need to do a `fetch` to the backend, then they should use `SuperTest` to connect to the backend (i.e., by using the utils shown in class to define behavior of `fetch` when running tests in NodeJS).
 Add enough tests to obtain an overall statement coverage of at least 70%.